CarsonBurke/trading_bot_0/README.md

 - `trading_bots/` the various trading bots, most notably the `torch/` RL model
 - `tui/` control and data viewing for training and inference, designed for the torch RL model
 - `shared/` shared code between the members
+- `report_cli/` CLI for debugging training and inference results

 ## Usage